crossbario/crossbar-examples/benchmark/web/README.md

 ## Test results

-**A summary of the results in diagrams can be found [here](https://github.com/crossbario/crossbarexamples/raw/master/benchmark/web/results/results.pdf).** In these tests, Crossbar.io was
+**A summary of the results in diagrams can be found [here](https://github.com/crossbario/crossbarexamples/raw/master/benchmark/web/results/results.pdf).** In these tests, Crossbar.io (using a single quad-core Xeon CPU) was

 * serving at **over 170,000 HTTP reqs/s** at **1ms avg latency**
 * pushing **over 1 GB/s HTTP reply traffic**

-All of this using a single quad-core Xeon CPU.

 The tests were run against these Web resources